-A visit to wine country is always a delight for the senses, and wine lovers worldwide seek out the celebrated Calistoga wineries.
+A visit to wine country to discover Calistoga will be a delight for the senses.
+Wine lovers worldwide seek out the celebrated Calistoga wineries.
 Calistoga wineries have the accolades wine aficionados appreciate, but the relaxed small town feel that makes wine tasting accessible to all.

-Calistoga hot spring spas are another reason visitors flock to this part of Napa wine country.
+Discover Calistoga’s hot spring spas for yet another reason for visitors to flock to this part of Napa wine country.
 Calistoga was California’s first wellness destination.
 It was founded in 1859 as a health spa by Sam Brannan, who founded the California Star, San Francisco’s first newspaper, and was California’s first millionaire.
 Calistoga quickly became famous for its geothermal waters -which exist in the rock formations below Calistoga- and to this day, people flock to enjoy the bubbling waters.

 Calistoga, the traditional homeland of the Wappo tribe, is now a charming small town with Western heritage.
 This heritage can be seen by the horse ties still evident on rails in the center of town.
 Calistoga also has an on-trend new age health vibe, but their wineries are the biggest draw, and that is why most people visit Calistoga.
 And visitors will have no problem finding Calistoga wineries to tour!